 As you leave the megacity of Sapporo, Central Hokkaido (simply called Do-oh) is such a good distillation of all Hokkaido highlights that can be visited in a day or longer.
 It is an easily explored region on a short schedule and you can accesible a wide range of must sees.

-The romantic port town Otaru represents the region’s historic heart, dotted with nostalgic buildings and stone warehouses around the canal.
+The romantic port town Otaru represents Central Hokkaido’s historic heart, dotted with nostalgic buildings and stone warehouses around the canal.

 Shikotsu-Toya National Park

-Shikotsu-Toya National Park is one of Hokkaido’s most popular destinations with foreigners and easily accesible from Sapporo.
-Volcanic activity has been created the unique mountains, cardela lakes and excellent onsen.
+Shikotsu-Toya National Park is one of Hokkaido’s most popular tourist destinations.
+Volcanic activity has been created the unique mountains, caldera lakes and excellent onsen.

-From the 1870s to the 1980s, Sorachi Region was one of Japan’s major coalfields with more than a hundred mining sites along the Yubari Mountains and supported Hokkaido’s rapid economic growth after the 1950s.
+Sorachi was one of Japan’s major coalfields with more than a hundred mining sites and supported Hokkaido’s rapid economic growth after the 1950s.

-Hemmed in by the Hidaka Mountains and the Pacific Ocean, this sun-kissed region is Japan’s top racehorse breeding ground with countless stables.
-The scenic coastal byway runs between Tomakomai and Tokachi, passes through the dramatic windy cape Erimo-misaki.
+Hemmed in by the Hidaka Mountains and the Pacific Ocean, this region is Japan’s top racehorse breeding ground with countless stables.

 Our Travel Guides